thequietlife/phishing-analysis/steam gift card.md

 src="https://github.com/thequietlife/phishing-analysis/blob/d743f71b35bafb473f32320ade30afa81165a7b3/images/free%20gift_DomainTools.png"
 alt="Whois record from DomainTools" width="300"/>

 The Whois record gives us the date the site was created, the company it is registered with and the website host.
+- It was created on 2015-05-2. 🕰️ Ten years ago!
+- It was registered with PDR - PublicDomainRegistry[.]com
+- Hosted by Bluehost.

-Here we find a screenshot of the freegiftcodegenerator[.]com website. 🚨 The website looks pretty basic and the logos do not look real.
+Here we find a screenshot of the freegiftcodegenerator[.]com website. 🚨 The website looks pretty basic and the logo branding does not look real.

 <img
 src="https://github.com/thequietlife/phishing-analysis/blob/944cd067d69ff146597bd2bfbe368b4bcd5b183a/images/free%20gift_screenshot.png"